tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 simple.
 But I wanted to show how small components can be used to do cool things (especially when they leverage CSS).
 <a href="/demos/widgetize/secret5.html" target="_blank">Here&#8217;s</a> an example I made to show
 that.
-The example consists of 91 secret widgets lined up side-by-side.
+The example consists of a whole bunch of secret widgets lined up side-by-side.
 Each widget contains an image and the widget&#8217;s applyClass toggle's the visibility of the image.
+I'm also using some CSS trickery here to shift the child image a certain amount so that they all have the same top and left coordinates.
 We use the events mouseover and mouseout for this one, giving the effect that hovering over the image from left/right scrubs a rotating animation.